SplitOut: Out-of-the-Box Training-Hijacking Detection in Split Learning via Outlier Detection: SplitOut

-An anomaly detection (AD) method tries to identify data points that are ``different" from the ``normal," e.g. to identify potentially dubious financial transactions.
-An important property of an AD method is whether the training data contains outliers or not; if it does, the approach is called \textit{outlier detection}, and otherwise \textit{novelty detection}.

-Local outlier factor (LOF) \cite{breunig2000lof, chen2010comparison, janssens2009outlier} is an unsupervised AD method.
+An outlier detection (OD) method tries to identify data points that are ``different" from the ``normal," e.g. to identify potentially dubious financial transactions.
+Local outlier factor (LOF) \cite{breunig2000lof, chen2010comparison, janssens2009outlier} is an unsupervised OD method readily implemented in popular libraries such as scikit-learn \cite{scikit-learn}.
 It does not make any distribution assumptions and is density-based.
-Rather than output a binary decision, LOF assigns a \textit{local outlier factor score} to each point, where points in homogeneous clusters have low scores and those with smaller local densities have high scores.
+Rather than outputting a binary decision, LOF assigns a \textit{local outlier factor score} to each point, where points in homogeneous clusters have low scores and those with smaller local densities have high scores.
 The LOF algorithm works as follows:

-Using a distance measure $d$ such as the Euclidean distance, calculate the \textit{k-distance} (the distance between a point $p$ and its $k^{th}$ closest neighbor $p_k$), denoted $d_k(p)$ of each point $p$.
+Using a distance measure $d(\cdot,\cdot)$ such as the Euclidean distance, calculate the \textit{k-distance} (the distance between a point $p$ and its $k^{th}$ closest neighbor $p_k$), denoted $d_k(p)$ of each point $p$.
 Then calculate its \textit{reachability distance} to each point $q$ as

-and its \textit{local reachability density} as the inverse of its average reachability distance to its $k$-neighbors $\text{kNN}(p)$:
+and its \textit{local reachability density(LRD)} as the inverse of its average reachability distance to its $k$ nearest neighbors $\text{kNN}(p)$:

 Finally, assign a LOF score to $p$ as the ratio between the average LRD of its $k$-neighbors and its own LRD: